 Any exceptions to the requirement that university travel be deemed essential will be at the discretion of the respective vice president or dean.

 FAU will continue to follow travel guidelines from the Centers for Disease Control and Prevention.

-Questions and Requests for Assistance can be directed to FAU’s Office of Environmental Health and Safety:
+Questions and Requests for Assistance can be directed to a Member of the COVID-19 Team at FAUCOVID19@fau.edu.

 Residential Students (including off-campus hotel)

 Non-Residential Students (contact the Office of the Dean of Students)